edublocs/eb-webapp/README.md

 # Overview
 The Edublocs Grade Book allows for the permanent recording of grade information in a way that is verifiable, universally accessible, and resistant to modification or deletion.
 It is a part of the [Edublocs](http://edublocs.org) project which explores the use of blockchain technologies in education.

+# Usage
+Anyone can record new entries in the grade book.
+All that is necessary is to have an Ethereum account with the necessary ETH to pay for the transaction.
+We currently recommend [MetaMask](https://metamask.io/) to manage your account and its private keys.

+The account which pays the ETH to write to the blockchain is the "recorder" of the evaluation.
+Each account which writes to the grade book is assigned a different `recorderID`, which can be used to query for the evaluations recorded by that account.

+Students are uniquely identifed by the `studentID`, which must be assigned for each unique `studentIDText` before an evaluation can be recorded (using `newstudent.html`).

+The coursework is identified by the `activity`, an integer from 0 to 4,294,967,295.

+The `complexity`, `effort`, `weight`, `points`, and `weightedPoints` are decimal values between 0 and 10, with up to one decimal point of precision.
+On the blockchain these are stored as integers from 0 to 100, and although the smart contract allows values up to 255, these are restricted through the web interface.

 # Technical implementation details
 The [Edublocs](http://edublocs.org) web app is an [Ethereum](https://www.ethereum.org/) ÐApp (Distributed Application) for recording [grade information](https://en.wikipedia.org/wiki/Grading_in_education) on an Ethereum blockchain.
 The web application is written in Javascript with [Node.JS](https://nodejs.org/), dependencies managed with [npm](https://www.npmjs.com/), compiled into a single-page application using [Webpack](https://webpack.js.org/), deployed on [GitHub Pages](https://pages.github.com/) at [edublocs.github.io/eb-webapp](https://edublocs.github.io/eb-webapp/).
 It uses the [Truffle framework](https://truffleframework.com/) to deploy the Edublocs Solidity smart contracts (in [eb-contracts](https://github.com/edublocs/eb-contracts)) to the Ropsten Ethereum testnet, where it is deployed at [0x4a4201b2f4231e419661e34d3d92e55c775c6899](https://ropsten.etherscan.io/address/0x4a4201b2f4231e419661e34d3d92e55c775c6899).